 Elsewhere, there are also Towers missing from the images, which acted as waypoints for the previous game.
 If they aren't to return, it's possible their absence could mean something.
 Of course, the game is still in development, and assets are changing and getting shifted still.
 It's impossible to know if these changes mean anything to the overall game or not, but still, it's fun to speculate.

 These comparisons do ram home the fact that we will be exploring the same map in the Breath of the Wild sequel though.
 The landscape appears to be largely the same, if not exact, so those with previous knowledge will likely get to have fun seeing what's changed, and perhaps more importantly for the story, what's missing.

-We really don't know much about where The Legend of Zelda: Breath of the Wild sequel is going in terms of its narrative, but it certainly looks quite a bit darker, and more sinister than its predecessor.
+We really don't know much about where The Legend of Zelda: Tears of the Kingdom is going in terms of its narrative, but it certainly looks quite a bit darker, and more sinister than its predecessor.
 It seems whatever is up, it has been undoing the work we've accomplished last game.
 For details on what, and why though, it seems we will have to wait until Nintendo is ready to tell us more.

 If you want more morsels of insight and details that were hidden in the reveal, why not check out our Breath of the Wild 2 trailer breakdown?

 If the latest Zelda reveal or other games from E3 have you considering upgrading your entertainment set up, check out the Prime Day TV deals (opens in new tab).
 The epic Amazon sale kicks off June 21, but there are actually some great early deals to check out right now.